Micro and Macro Economy in 2022

 GDP per capita measures how much the average person earns in a year.

-GDP per hour measures how much the average person earns in a year divided by the number of hours worked.
+GDP per hour measures the average person’s earnings in a year divided by the number of hours worked.

 The current global GDP per hour is $17.71, meaning the average worker earns about $17.71 per hour.